gargum/ESP-BLE-HID/README.md

 ## NimBLE-Mode
 The NimBLE mode enables a significant saving of RAM and FLASH memory.
-Using it with the ESP-BLE-HID library first requires me to port the NimBLE-Arduino library for use on v3.0 and up, which I haven't gotten around to yet.

 These comparisons show off what happens when using the NimBLE-Arduino library with the T-vK ESP32 Keyboard this repo was forked from.
+I haven't gotten around to doing these comparisons myself, I'm sorry

 ### Comparison (SendKeyStrokes.ino at compile-time)